What is mastering?

 If you would like any meta-data embedded on the CD or in the files please send us this.
 The most important is normally the IRSC codes.
 Please send track information such as title, artist name etc, etc, so we can ensure it is accurate in the mastered files.

-Please send us a couple of reference tracks that you like the sound of so that we can have a clearer idea of the sound that you are aiming for.
+You are welcome to send us a couple of reference tracks that you like the sound of so that we can have a clearer idea of the sound that you are aiming for.

 Can you listen to my unfinished mixes?